 Reaching new audience and building followers should be the first goal of the LinkedIn business page.
 Posting valuable content on a cadence of at least 2-3 posts per week should start attracting the right audience.

 Make sure to invite your colleagues and anyone that works with your company to the page.
 Also, make sure you ask them to share your posts directly on their social networks.
 MarketBeam makes is absolutely easy for anyone to re-share company posts with a single click from their own inbox.

-Share the URL of the LinkedIn business page you created on description section of Twitter, Facebook and any other social networking pages you have.
-This is the best way to cross pollinate your audience for further reach and deeper engagement with them.
+Share the URL of the LinkedIn business page you created on the description section of Twitter, Facebook and any other social networking pages you have.
+This is the best way to cross-pollinate your audience for further reach and deeper engagement with them.